 Tell your doctor if you have or have had any of the following medical conditions:

 diabetes or a family history of diabetes

 high fat (lipid) levels or a family history of lipid disorders

 excessive body weight or a family history of obesity

-You drink large amounts of alcohol, or you smoke.
+Tell your doctor if you drink large amounts of alcohol or you smoke.

 Some medicines may interact with isotretinoin.
 These include:

-other medicines (including strong creams, ointments or gels) you are using to treat your acne
+other acne treatments (e.g. strong creams, ointments or gels)

 contraceptives containing norethisterone or norethisterone acetate